Lois Frankel: 2016

 For her first two terms, Frankel represented a district covering several coastal areas in southern Palm Beach County and northern Broward County, from West Palm Beach to Fort Lauderdale.

 After a Florida Supreme Court-ordered redistricting, Frankel's district was renumbered the 21st.
 It lost its share of Broward County, becoming a more compact district in southern Palm Beach County.
 The justices suggested that it was more logical to have just one district splitting Broward and Palm Beach counties.
 Her opponent was again Republican Paul Spain.
 The new 21st was no less Democratic than the old 22nd, and Frankel won with 63% of the vote to Spain's 35%.

 2018

 With no primary or general opponents, Frankel was reelected.

 2020

 With 86% of the vote, Frankel won the Democratic primary against Guido Weiss, a former adviser to Representative Tulsi Gabbard.
 Frankel went on to win the November general election, defeating Republican nominee Laura Loomer, a far-right activist and conspiracy theorist.
 Loomer's candidacy was widely considered a long shot, despite endorsements from high-profile Republicans including President Donald Trump, Representative Matt Gaetz, and former Trump adviser Roger Stone.

 2022

 Lois Frankel ran unopposed in the Democratic primary and defeated Republican Dan Franzese in the general election, winning 55% to Franzese's 44%.

 2024

 Incumbent Lois Frankel ran unopposed in the Democratic primary.
 She faced a rematch with Republican challenger Dan Franzese in the general election.
 Frankel defeated Franzese again, this time by 10 points.

+2026

+In May 2026, Florida adopted a new congressional map, and Frankel announced that she would seek reelection in the newly configured 23rd congressional district, which included much of the same constituency she represented in the 22nd district.
+She redesignated her candidacy that month with the Federal Election Commission, shifting her campaign from the 22nd to the 23rd district.